aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-word/metadata-cleaner-for-word/_index.md

 url: /net/metadata-cleaner-for-word/
 ---

 Aspose.Words Metadata Cleaner is a metadata removal tool which protects organizations from accidental information and metadata leaks.
 Unintentional leaks have the potential to embarrass or negatively impact a company’s financial well-being.
 Aspose.Words Metadata Cleaner that will allow you to select the document and clean it.
 It will allow you to clean all Built-in and Custom properties from these files.
-You can select several files and clean them simultaneously in one click.
+You can select multiple files and clean them simultaneously in one click.
 Extract it on your machine and run it directly without installing.

 Major features of this tool are: